castorini/anserini/docs/regressions-msmarco-v2-passage-d2q-t5.md

 **Models**: BM25 with doc2query-T5 expansions on original passages

-This page describes regression experiments for passage ranking on the MS MARCO (V2) passage corpus using the dev queries, which is integrated into Anserini's regression testing framework.
+This page describes regression experiments for passage ranking on the MS MARCO V2 Passage Corpus using the dev queries, which is integrated into Anserini's regression testing framework.
 Here, we expand the passage corpus with doc2query-T5.

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-v2-passage-d2q-t5.yaml).